linebender/linebender.github.io/content/wiki/gpu/sorting.md

 This has an authoritative implementation in [CUB], for which a good starting point is [agent_radix_sort_onesweep].

 A very popular sorting algorithm in gamedev circles is [FidelityFX sort] from AMD, for which the original source is HLSL.
-This is has enough similarity to Onesweep that it is worth considering the differences.
+It has enough similarity to Onesweep that it is worth considering the differences.

 * Onesweep uses a single pass scan for the digit histograms, while FidelityFX uses a traditional multi-dispatch tree reduction approach.
 * Onesweep uses 8 bit digits (so 4 passes for a 32 bit key), while FidelityFX uses 4.